KrishnaswamyLab/HeatGeo/README.md

 ### Acknowledgements

+This repository is a simplified version of a larger codebase used for development.
+It loses the original commit history which contains contributions other authors of the paper.
 This repository uses or modify code from the PHATE implementation https://github.com/KrishnaswamyLab/PHATE, and the Chebychev polynomials implementation https://github.com/sibyllema/Fast-Multiscale-Diffusion-on-Graphs.